MilesAlford/di-workshop-07-tdd-intro/README.md

 Read The coolculator class and tests.

-**What methods does the Cooclulator currently implement?**

-**Describe how the existing test works**

-**Change a value in the `add()` test so it fails.**
+**What methods does the Cooclulator currently implement?** the Cooclulator  only currently returns the sum of the addition of 2 numbers **Describe how the existing test works** the current test checks if the coolculator adds together two numbers and returns the correct sum **Change a value in the `add()` test so it fails.**
 Once you've seen it fail, revert your change so it's green again.